leeleavitt/procPharm/extras/Documentation/tcd.md

 The user has the option to save the statistic.
 This appends the newly created statistic to the end of the **scp** data frame with the user input name.
 Once this statistic is saved the user has the option of sorting cells based on this stat.

+Before starting this function, the cells currently selected will be the cells sent into this function.
+Meaning the output of this function is completely dependent on the input to this function.

+The workflow of this functionality is,

+  1. Select the statistic to observe.
+For a description of these stats, please refer [here](../../extras/Documentation/RDcomp.md)
+  2. Select the control window region.
+This can be multiple and this will be the mean of these values
+  3. Select the active window.
+Once again multiple windows can be selected during this time.
+  4. Save the statistic?
+This option will allow you to add this stat to the scp.
+  5. Make a new stat?
+Here you can go immediately to creating another statistic immediately
+  6. Localize boxplot?
+This functionality allows you to subset the cells based on the box/density plot.

+        1. The **one** option will return all cells above the click
+        2. The **two** option will return cell between the clicks.
+This helps to localize cell based on the statistic.

+Once complete the selected cells are now sorted based on this statistic and placed within the 12th group.
+To Select these cells press <kbd>shift</kbd><kbd>p</kbd>, and then select **g.names12** or the twelfth group regardless of the name.

+Moving groups is also easy now.
+To move the group press <kbd>m</kbd>.
+The first question is, which group to move.
+The second question is the new group to move it to.
+This will over write the group.